uwplse/oddity/README.md

 ## Testing

-You can run the tests with
+You can run the unit tests with

 ```
 lein test
 ```

+Oddity also has some integration tests.
+These involve some non-trivial setup and you probably don't want to run them in development; luckily, TravisCI knows how to run them.
+For more information on these, see the [Travis configuration](.travis.yml).